MULTIMEDIA

 · Contact

 The title cards and subtitles always default to the English versions, even when "Japanese" is selected via the menus.
-The correct versions do exist; they'll just need to be selected manually with the remote's "Angle" and "Subtitles" buttons.
+The correct versions do exist, and instead need to be selected manually with the remote's "Angle" and "Subtitles" buttons.

 Minor swearing in the Japanese script is censored to words like "darn," and character names are in their English-dub forms (for example, "Krillin" and "Frieza").
 These censorings are abandoned after these two discs; all other dialogue is translated accurately.

-Continuing onwards with their success from before, FUNimation's "remastered" DBZ Season Two boxset saw its release to DVD in September 2007.
-This particular set combines the episodes from "Series # 2" and "Series # 3" (The Namek Saga & Captain Ginyu) as originally released.
+Continuing onwards with their success from before, FUNimation's "remastered" DBZ Season Three box set saw its release to DVD (entirely replacing the original run of "Series #3" & "Series 4", and with updated subtitle translations).
 Touted as a complete remastering, this release was produced in a (cropped) widescreen presentation with a "remastering" process by Video Post & Transfer in Texas.
 Despite FUNimation's claims, the set is indeed cropped (missing approximately 20% of its vertical resolution while only gaining approximately 5% of its horizontal resolution), it is not remastered frame-by-frame from its original film, and the color has been adjusted.
 Of note is the inclusion of a new audio track, featuring FUNimation's traditional voice track (with minor line alterations where appropriate) played alongside the original Japanese musical score.
-For more in-depth information on these types of sets, please listen to Episode #0065 of our podcast.
+FUNimation continued with this release style for the entirety of the DBZ TV series, marking the first time it had ever received a "consistent" release from beginning to end in North America.
+This release also negated the original numbering of episodes for their dub, and would provide a complete run of 291 episodes.

 INDIVIDUAL DISCS

-• Uncut, Bilingual (English / Japanese) w/ subtitles
+• Uncut, Bilingual (English / Japanese) with subtitles

-• Uncut, Bilingual (English / Japanese) w/ subtitles
+• Uncut, Bilingual (English / Japanese) with subtitles